 Spray anti-desiccants on evergreens.
 Anti-Desiccants prevent windburn (brown needles) by reducing the amount of moisture lost through the leaves pores.

 Prune while the tree is dormant.
-Winter is the best time to prune trees.
-Pruning while trees are dormant allows them to heal better and not be exposed to insects/diseases.
+Winter is the best time to trim trees.
+Tree trimming while trees are dormant allows them to heal better and not be exposed to insects/diseases.
 It also stimulates flower growth.

 Wrap your young & newly planted trees.
 Wrapping your trees can protect them from sun scald.
 Sun scald is a common ailment for young or thin-barked trees in winter.
 It causes the tree bark to dry and crack.

 Prevent deer damage.
 Deer damage exceeds $2 Billion annually.
 Deer also cause accidents, attack, & bring ticks to your property.
-Protect your trees & shrubs from feeding & male rutting with a deer protection program.
+Protect your trees & shrubs from deer browsing, feeding, & male rutting with a deer protection program.

 Avoid rock salt or ice melts.
 Sodium Chloride dehydrates tree’s roots & needles.
 Remove what salt you can see & water your tree to flush out the soil & its system.
 Or opt for Magnesium chloride melts instead.